 Brentuximab injection is used to treat Hodgkin lymphoma, systemic anaplastic large cell lymphoma (sALCL), and primary cutaneous anaplastic large cell lymphoma (pcALCL), which are blood cancers.
 It is given to patients who have received a bone marrow (autologous stem cell) transplant or other cancer treatments that did not work well.

-brentuximab is to be administered only by or under the immediate supervision of your doctor.
+brentuximab is to be given only by or under the immediate supervision of your doctor.

 Before using brentuximab